rm511130/MarkLogic/README.md

 - Check your [Docker Hub](https://hub.docker.com/) repo to make sure your `marklogic10` image was uploaded properly.

-## 3. Optional creation of an Nginx Ingress Controller Docker Image
+## 3. (Optional) Creation of an Nginx Ingress Controller Docker Image

-- Just like in the previous step #2, you can simply opt to use the [Nginx Docker Image](https://cloud.docker.com/u/rmeira/repository/docker/rmeira/marklogic-nginx) I've already built using the very same steps described below.
+- Just like in the previous step #2, you can simply opt to use the [Nginx Docker Image](https://cloud.docker.com/u/rmeira/repository/docker/rmeira/marklogic-nginx) I've already built.
 If you plan to do so, go ahead and skip to step #4.
-There's no need to download anything at this point, because the scripts we will be using already point to my `rmeira/marklogic-nginx` docker image.
+There's no need to download anything, because the scripts we will be using already point to my `rmeira/marklogic-nginx` docker image.

 - If you'd like to build your own Nginx Docker Image, then follow the instructions below.
 - Execute `cd /work/marklogic/nginx` and take a look at `nginx` subdirectory.
 There's a [Dockerfile](https://github.com/rm511130/MarkLogic/blob/master/nginx/Dockerfile) that describes how to build an Nginx Ingress controller Docker Image.
 Make sure to replace `rmeira` with your own Docker Username before executing the commands below.